 Another way to look at creating content is to find out what end result customers want and show them how to get it.

-Lawn care brand Toro has racked up a nice 2.2 MILLION views with this video on lawn striping.
+The lawn care brand Toro has racked up a nice 2.6 MILLION views with this video on lawn striping.

 Toro understood that customers wanted their lawns to look amazing, so they produced this video showing how to achieve that result, and gained millions of views in the process.